RobRendell/gTove/README.md

   previous mechanism (save at most once every 5 seconds).
 This prevents a lot of updates arriving continuously causing the tabletop to save multiple times.
 * Massively simplify the tracking of actions that change the scenario.
+* Clean up Firebase node when a tabletop is manually deleted.

 ## Plans/TODO